jonathanmcmahon/jonathanmcmahon/README.md

-I'm a data scientist focused on deep learning research and development.
-I enjoy designing and building machine learning systems to answer questions about the world using remote sensing data. 🌏 🛰️
+I'm a data scientist focused on deep learning R&D. In the past I have also been a software engineer and machine learning engineer.

-I'm currently working in computer vision with high resolution multispectral satellite imagery.
-I have also worked as a software engineer and machine learning engineer.
+I enjoy designing and building machine learning systems to answer questions about the world using remote sensing data. 🌏 🛰️ I'm currently working with radio frequency (RF) data 📻 📡.

-I have an MS in Computer Science from Georgia Tech, where I studied machine learning.
-I'm currently working on an MS in Statistics at NC State.
+I have an MS in Computer Science from Georgia Tech and an MS in Statistics from NC State.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jonathanmcmahon&layout=compact&hide=css,html&langs_count=8)](https://github.com/anuraghazra/github-readme-stats)